Marken-Foo/shogi-translations/karakoro/210102-lishogi-customise.md

 I've summarised all the settings I recommend to use.

-Especially with boards and pieces, there many options that I haven't seen before, so there's still plenty I'd like to try out.
+Especially with boards and pieces, there are many options that I haven't seen before, so there's still plenty I'd like to try out.

 As it's still in the early beta stage, there are many missing features and bugs, so if you find any please let us know.